-Covid 19 Coronavirus: Jacinda Ardern reveals what life after lockdown could look like
+Covid 19 Coronavirus: Bars and shops to stay shut - drive-through, deliveries, swimming allowed in alert level 3

 15 new cases today

-Director General of Health Ashley Bloomfield says the 15 new cases are made up of six confirmed cases and nine probable cases.
+Bloomfield says the 15 new cases are made up of six confirmed cases and nine probable cases.

 Twelve people are in hospital, three are in ICU and two are in a critical condition.